richidubey/Sum-Parallelization-using-Threads/README.md

 ## Contributing

 Contributions are actively encouraged.
 Please suggest changes/improvements by submitting issues.
-If you find a bug, please [email](mailto:richidubey@gmail.com) me, submit a pull request (I'll buy you a coffee as a thank you), or submit an issue.
+If you find a bug, please [email](mailto:richidubey@gmail.com) me, submit a pull request (I'll buy you a coffee as a thank you); or submit an issue.